 Mental filtering occurs when we pick out a negative detail in a certain situation and dwell on it almost exclusively, leading us to believe that the entire situation we are dealing with is negative.

 For example, I might find myself working out in the gym and notice at one point that I feel sluggish.
 I think to myself, "I must be exhausted — I'm not performing as well as I usually do.
 I've worked so hard on my fitness, so why I am I not progressing at all?"
 The rest of my workout may have shown signs of progress, but a myopic focus on this one part of the workout led me to believe the whole thing was negative.

 An even more potent distortion that goes one step beyond mental filtering is some people's persistent tendency to transform neutral or even positive experiences into negative ones.
 It's not that we ignore the positive, but that we skillfully turn positives into their negative opposite.

-This is commonly observed in people who, upon receiving a complement or praise from someone, will automatically tell themselves, "They're just being nice" or, "They just saying that because they feel like they have to."
+This is commonly observed in people who, upon receiving a compliment or praise from someone, will automatically tell themselves, "They're just being nice" or, "They're just saying that because they feel like they have to."
 This immediately eliminates the positive force and intention of the loving comment.